paritytech/vscode-substrate/README.md

 # Substrate - VSCode extension

-Browse and install pallets from the Substrate Marketplace and manage your node.
+Manage your node, runtime, browse and install pallets, manage your accounts and your smart contracts within VSCode.

+A complete list of features and walkthrough is available in [this document](./docs/features.md).

 Visit the extension's page on Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=paritytech.vscode-substrate

 ![Screenshot](./screenshot.png)

 This extension is work in progress and is in active development.
 Please [report](https://github.com/paritytech/vscode-substrate/issues/new) any issues you encounter.
-The context and roadmap can be found [here](https://github.com/paritytech/substrate-playground/issues/28).

 ## Installation